<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

 • 100% organically developed

-You can make a request to the GMass team to set up SMTP using our SendGrid SMTP provider account.
+You can make a request to the GMass team to set up SMTP using in-house server.

 B. Set Up an SMTP Account of Your Own